What is Project Charter?

 • Serves as the key sales document for the project, with ranking stakeholders receiving a 1-2 page summary to distribute, present, and have accessible for the purpose of fending off other projects or operations run at project resources.

 At the beginning of a new phase or project, the group that is responsible for initiating the process will draw out a Project Charter.
 Developing the Project Charter in Project Management and determining who the stakeholders are are the two primary responsibilities of the beginning process group.
 In many instances, a Project Manager will be the one to write out the charter.
 The charter will be created with the help of the information and experience that the Project Manager possesses.
-The Project Manager will collaborate with key stakeholders (customers and business sponsors), the Project Management Office, Subject Matter Experts both inside and outside the organization, other units within the organization, and possibly industry groups or professional bodies to develop the charter.
+The Project Manager will collaborate with key stakeholders (customers and business sponsors), the Project Management Office, Subject Matter Experts inside and outside the organization, other units, and possibly industry groups or professional bodies to develop the charter.
 Facilitation methods such as brainstorming, issue solving, conflict resolution, meetings, and the management of expectations, amongst others, will be utilized by the Project Manager in order to develop the charter.

 The following are examples of possible Project Charter components